betamethasone (generic name)

 What should I watch for while using this medicine?Visit your doctor or health care professional for regular checks on your progress.
+Tell your doctor or healthcare professional if your symptoms do not start to get better or if they get worse.
 If you are taking this medicine over a prolonged period, carry an identification card with your name and address, the type and dose of your medicine, and your doctor's name and address.

 This medicine may increase your risk of getting an infection.
 Stay away from people who are sick.
 Tell your doctor or health care professional if you are around anyone with measles or chickenpox.

 If you are going to have surgery, tell your doctor or health care professional that you have taken this medicine within the last twelve months.

 Ask your doctor or health care professional about your diet.
 You may need to lower the amount of salt you eat.

 This medicine may affect blood sugar levels.
 If you have diabetes, check with your doctor or health care professional before you change your diet or the dose of your diabetic medicine.